koor-tech/handbook.koor.tech/docs/handbook/company/brand-marketing.md

 - Key stakeholders from the start-up scene.
 - New Cities / Charter Cities organizations, leaders, and influencers.
 - Global Business magazines.
-- Media platforms focused on tech, emerging markets and urbanization (i.e. Techpoint Africa, TechCrunch, etc).
+- Media platforms focused on tech, big data and storage (i.e. Ceph, TechCrunch, etc).

 ### What should we tweet?